jlillas/StoodJarguar6577-Python-plays-Forza-Horizon-5/README.md

 # StoodJarguar6577-Python-plays-Forza-Horizon-5
 StoodJarguar6577 has coded a bot on his youtube channel playing Forza Horizon 5.
 I analyzed his videos and uploaded what he wrote.
 I will also provide a version that ChatGPT has made.

+if you want to try the "good" one (the one he made on youtube). then you should run main.py

 StoodJarguar's youtube channel
 https://www.youtube.com/@StoodJarguar